T3sT3ro/SdfManipulator/Packages/me.tooster.sdf/Runtime/AST/README.md

   - compared to Roslyn, they don't have `Kind` enum property but are distinguished by their class identity
   - Tokens represent for example punctuation characters, string literals, numeric literals, identifiers, keywords etc.
 - `Trivia`: comments, whitespaces, newlines, etc. Never a parent of any other trivia.
 Attached to tokens and have `someTrivia.Token` property to access it.
 - Compared to roslyn, there is for now no distinction between green (internal syntax) and red nodes (public syntax).
-This may change in the future when source generators are added o the package.
-Instead, a `Syntax
+Syntax generators are instead used to generate properties that attach parent references on assignment.
 - There are naming similarities like `Identifier` and `IdentifierToken`.
 In this case `Identifier` is a `Syntax` holding `IdentifierToken`, a `SyntaxToken` holding the actual text value accessible with `Text` property.

 [Here is a doc that includes more thorough but still concise explanation of roslyn concepts](https://github.com/xamarin/Workbooks/blob/master/csharp/roslyn/roslyn-syntax-trees.workbook/index.workbook)